ossia/score/Documentation/Doc_sources/score-documentation/docs/in_depth/interpolation_process.md

 title: Process overview: Interpolation
 ---

-<span style="color:grey">DISCLAMER: as of 2.0.0.a6, interpolation process is broken as new implementation is in progress</span>
+<span style="color:red;font-weight: bold">DISCLAMER: as of 2.0.0.a6, interpolation process is broken as new implementation is in progress</span>

 # Process overview: Interpolation